Human-Like Goalkeeping in a Realistic Football Simulation: a Sample-Efficient Reinforcement Learning Approach: Introduction

 This paper proposes a sample-efficient method for training human-like AI in video games that is computationally efficient enough to be practically applied in production.
 Moreover, the method allows for easy modifications to the agent without restarting the training procedure from scratch.
 We analyze recent research on sample-efficient and offline RL~\citep{bbf, rlpd, efficientzero} and showcase the techniques we combined and extended for developing our method.
 We evaluate our approach on \emph{EA SPORTS FC 25}, a AAA football simulation game.
 In particular, we train the goalkeeper's positioning system.
 This choice stems from the need to improve the hand-crafted, non-realistic, and complex-to-maintain AI.
 Determining where to position the goalkeeper to better save a goal or anticipate opponents is complex, and manually crafting the decision-making process is challenging.
 Not to mention, developing a system that mimics real human players is usually a time-consuming and difficult task.

-In summary, the key contributions are: (1) we propose a new sample-efficient DRL method that marks a step forward in the practical application of DRL in real-world settings; (2) we propose a framework for improving an agent's behavior through expert feedback; (3) we show how the method is able to train a human-like agent that consistently outperforms the built-in AI; and (4) we conduct extensive ablations to show our contributions to the sample-efficient DRL landscape.
+In summary, the key contributions are: (1) we introduce a training paradigm for sample-constrained continuous-control DRL, combining replay-ratio scheduling, hard network resets, offline optimization phases, and curriculum learning to improve learning speed and stability; (2) we demonstrate how suboptimal offline data can be leveraged to bootstrap online learning without limiting final performance; (3) we propose an expert-guided fine-tuning procedure based on symmetric replay sampling that enables targeted behavioral correction while preserving previously acquired skills; (4) we provide extensive ablation studies isolating the effect of each component on sample efficiency, stability, and final performance; and (5) we validate the approach in a large-scale commercial environment (\emph{EA SPORTS FC 25}) under realistic production constraints, and demonstrate improved sample efficiency on standard MuJoCo benchmarks.
 A summary of the results is shown in Figure~\ref{fig:results_summary}.
 Although the main focus of this paper is on game development, the findings transfer to other areas where sample efficiency and human-likeness are fundamental challenges, as shown in additional benchmark domains (see Appendix~\ref{app:mujoco}).